Cystic Fibrosis

 Monitor your condition

-• Abdominal ultrasound or a computed tomography (CT) scan can look for the cause of abdominal pain, check the pancreas and liver, and look for intestinal blockages.
+• An abdominal ultrasound or a computed tomography (CT) scan can look for the cause of abdominal pain, check the pancreas and liver, and look for intestinal blockages.

-• Bone mineral density tests check for osteopenia or osteoporosis in those who are at risk.
+• Bone mineral density tests check for osteopenia or osteoporosis if you are at risk.
 You may be at risk if you take corticosteroids long term, have severe lung disease, or do not get enough nutrition.
 Testing of bone mineral density may be done with an X-ray test called a dual-energy X-ray absorptiometry (DEXA or DXA) scan.

 • Lung imaging tests look for changes in lung function or lung infection.
 Early changes may be seen before you notice symptoms.
 In younger children, this may be done every other year to reduce radiation exposure.